Why Participate in Undergraduate Research?

 Have you ever imagined yourself being involved in the creation of new knowledge or the discovery of new ways of understanding?
 It’s pretty exciting.

-An Opportunity to Conduct and Present Research
+Opportunities to Conduct and Present Research

 Engaging in research is an opportunity to become more actively involved in your education through intellectual inquiry and experiential learning.
 It is a chance to explore your chosen field as well as other fields of interest, and an opportunity to develop the skills employers want (for example, teamwork, problem-solving, critical thinking and communication).